NickMcConnell/FAangband/docs/attack.rst

 some of the damage that your character would have taken from normal attacks.
 Third, acid damage is reduced by wearing body armor (but the armor may be damaged instead).
-It is obvious that a high armor class is vital for surviving the deeper levels of Angband.
+It is obvious that a high armor class is vital for surviving the dangerous areas of FAangband.

 Armor class values are always displayed between a set of square brackets, as '[#]' or '[#,+#]'.
 The first value is the base armor class of the